gulgina84/closet/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+Run `npx prisma seed` to seed the database with some initial data.

+Run `npx prisma studio` to see the database schema and data (http://localhost:5555).

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.